mozillabrasil/sumo_live_helper/README.md

 * Find unanswered questions for Firefox Desktop, Firefox Enterprise, Firefox for Android, Firefox for iOS and Thunderbird
-* Naviguate unanswered questions in a toolbar popup or a sidebar
+* Navigate unanswered questions using the toolbar popup or a sidebar
 * Translated in 6 locales including Čeština, Español, English, French, Magyar and Português (do Brasil)
 * Include a dark and light theme